 How to Record Macros in Windows 10

-Next, press the Compile button and a folder to save it to.
-Press the Save button to save the macro.
-The small window shown below then opens.
+Next, press the “Compile” button, and select a folder to save the macro to.
+Press the “Save” button to save the macro.
+The small message shown below will open.
+Click “OK.”

-Having saved the macro, you can now reopen and play it back many times after recording other macros.
-Press the Open button on the toolbar and then select the saved theme to play back.
-Press the Play button on toolbar to play it.
+Once you have saved the macro, you can reopen and play it back any time.
+Press the “Open” button on the toolbar and then select the saved theme to play it back.
+Press the “Play” button on the toolbar to play it.

-A macro recording tool is one of those things that should already be included in Windows.
-With TinyTask you can now record macros in Windows 10 much the same as office suites.
-The macros can come in handy for quickly opening multiple software packages.
+A macro recording tool is one of those vital features that should already be included with Windows by default.
+But with TinyTask’s help, you can record macros in Windows 10 much the same way as in office suites, reducing redundant tasks to a simple touch of the keyboard.